SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 </details>

-## Step 4: Create a package in Tier 1
+## Step 4: Create a package in a software component with language version ABAP for Cloud Development

 **Hint:** In case no CAL instance of a preconfigured SAP S/4HANA appliance is used, please set up for developer extensibility to get `ZTIER1` package as described in section **Prerequisites**.